metaplex-foundation/developer-hub/src/pages/guides/general/how-to-diagnose-solana-transaction-errors.md

 In some rare occasions you might experience the return of errors in a hex format such as `0x1e`.

 In this case you can use a [Hex to Decimal converter](https://www.rapidtables.com/convert/number/hex-to-decimal.html) to format the error correctly into something we can use.
-If the format is

 - If the error is in xx format see [Error Codes xx](#error-codes-xx-23)
 - If the error is in 6xxx format see [Error Codes 6xxx](#error-codes-6xxx-6002)

 ### Incorrect Owner

-This error normally means that an account passed into the account list isn't owned by the expected program and therefor will fail.
+This error normally means that an account passed into the account list isn't owned by the expected program and therefore will fail.
 For example a Token Metadata Account is expected to be owned by the Token Metadata Program, and if the account in that particular position in the transactions account list doesn't meet that criteria then the transaction will fail.

 These types of errors often occur when a PDA is perhaps generated with the wrong seeds or an account hasn't been initialized/created yet.

 ### Assert Error

 Assert errors are matching errors.
 Assert will normally take 2 variables (in most cases address/publicKeys) and check they are the same expected value.
 If not an `Assert left='value' right='value'` error will be thrown detailing the two values and that they do not match as expected.

+### 0x1 Attempt to Debit

+This is a common error that reads `Attempt to debit an account but found no record of a prior credit`.
+This error basicly implies that the account does not have any SOL within it.